NSombekke/Logic-LLM/blogpost.md

 *Your raw LTL formula answers always need to follow the following output format and you always have to try to provide a LTL formula.
 You may repeat your answers.*

-*Remember that U means "until", G means "globally", F means "finally", which means GF means "infinitely often".*
+*Remember that U means "until", G means "globally", F means "eventually", which means GF means "infinitely often".*

 *The formula should only contain atomic propositions or operators ||, &, !, U, G, F.*